 The posters, dispersed at U of C last Monday, highlighted a recent scholarly debate over the number of non-Jewish victims of Nazi atrocities, but also denied that 6-million Jews were murdered in the Holocaust and directed readers to the work of notorious Holocaust deniers such as Ernst Zundel and Robert Faurisson.

 An organization called “Committee for Open Debate on the Holocaust” (CODOH) took credit for the posters.
-Prominent CODOH figures include German-Canadian Holocaust deniers Alfred and Monika Schaefer, and suspended University of Lethbridge professor Anthony Hall.
+Prominent CODOH figures (page does not exist) include German-Canadian Holocaust deniers Alfred and Monika Schaefer, and suspended University of Lethbridge professor Anthony Hall.